Become A Traeger Ambassador

-Start the Traeger on Smoke with the lid open until the fire is established (4 to 5 minutes).
+When ready to cook, start the Traeger on Smoke with the lid open until a fire is established (4-5 minutes).

 Whisk the mayonnaise and green peppercorn mustard in a small bowl; cover and refrigerate until serving time.

 In a small mixing bowl, combine the Dijon-style mustard, horseradish, Worcestershire, and thyme leaves.
 Coat the outside of the tenderloin with the mixture, including the ends.
 Season on all sides with Traeger Prime Rib Rub or salt and pepper.

 Lay the meat directly on the grill grate and smoke for 1 hour.
 Transfer to a cutting board and wrap tightly with foil.